Food Service

 The Portage Township Schools food service department serves nutritious and delicious meals to the students and staff of our schools.
 Nutrition has a direct impact on student learning, so we make it our mission to ensure all students have access to breakfast and lunch every day.
 Full stomachs lead to full minds!

-While it is our intention to serve the posted menu each day at every school, recent supply chain issues have necessitated that we alter school menus with little notice.
+While it is our intention to serve the posted menu each day at every school, supply chain issues have necessitated that we alter school menus with little notice.
 Our priority continues to be supporting the nutritional needs of our students, and we will always attempt to substitute the scheduled menu items with another that is as similar as possible.
 We are dedicated to continuing to provide wholesome meals for every student every day.

 MEAL SUBSTITUTIONS FOR MEDICAL OR SPECIAL DIETARY REASONS